-Fatigue stress analysis and design of pressure vessels are important business activities of CCPGE.
+Fatigue stress analysis and design of pressure vessels are key aspects of CCPGE’s business.
 The purpose of this analysis is to evaluate whether or not the pressure vessel design meets the requirements of ASME VIII Div 1&2 and/or other specified standards.

 A complete FEA report of the pressure vessel design will be presented once the analysis is complete as proof of Code compliance.
 The FEA report will contain an executive summary, briefly describing how FEA was used to support the design, the FEA model developed, the results of the FEA, and conclusions relating to the FEA results supporting the design submitted for registration.